Yom Kippur & 2 Samuel: When David Goes Too Far

 Azazel, by Colin de Plancy, 1882

-Therefore some commentators concluded that the name Azazel in this week’s Torah portion refers not to any kind of angel, but to an ancient desert goat-demon.
+Therefore some commentators concluded that the name Azazeil in this week’s Torah portion refers not to any kind of angel, but to an ancient desert goat-demon.
 Later in this week’s Torah portion, God tells Moses to tell the Israelites:

 They must not slaughter any more of their slaughterings for the se-irim they are whoring after.
 This will be a decree forever for them throughout their generations.
 (Leviticus 17:7)